The Best Automatic Gate Openers of 2023

 Automatic gate openers come in two varieties, those that swing open and those that slide open.

 • Sliding gates consist of a single fence panel that slides open by following a track that runs parallel to the adjacent fencing or wall.
-Keep in mind that swinging models require more clearance to allow for the gate panel’s sweeping path than sliding models that hug the existing fence or wall line.
+Keep in mind that swinging models require more clearance to allow for the gate panel’s sweeping path than sliding gates that hug the existing fence or wall line.

 Gate Size & Weight

-Assessing the gate’s size and weight is crucial to selecting the proper opener, as most electric gate openers are rated to handle specific loads and lengths.
+Assessing the gate’s size and weight is crucial to selecting the proper opener, as most electric gates are rated to handle specific loads and lengths.
 The longer the gate, the less weight the opener can handle.
 For example, an electric gate opener may be strong enough to handle a max weight of 900 pounds for a 5-foot-long gate and 300 pounds for a 20-foot-long gate.
 Many manufacturers include diagrams listing the weight capacity based on gate length.

 Power Source

 Since swinging gates are typically located at the front of larger residential properties or on rural properties such as farms, they are not usually near a power supply, which makes hardwiring more complicated.
-With this in mind, most swinging door gates use a rechargeable deep-cycle 12-volt battery with a solar panel charger.
+With this in mind, most swinging door gates use a rechargeable deep-cycle 12V battery with a solar panel charger.
 This type of battery will generally work for about 100 uses on a single charge.
 In addition to not requiring hardwiring, this setup ensures that the gate works even during power outages.

 Frequency of Use